All Open Positions

 - Design program schedule with input and support from school administration.

-- Communicate with school administration regarding program implementation logistics and management support needs.
+- Communicate with school administration regarding program implementation logistics and support needs.

-- Facilitate school’s transition to other Playworks training, programs, and products in preparation for future school year.
+- Facilitate school’s transition to other Playworks trainings, programs, and products in preparation for future school years.

 Required Skills & Experience